Treeofsavior/EnglishTranslation/README.md

 #### Don't know Korean but still want to contribute?

-You can still contribute by editing translation errors :)
+You can still contribute by proofreading and editing translation errors :)

 **Tip:** The translations should be kept as short as possible to fit in game UI.